 So did you hear?
 Half of our team is no longer with us.

-It's not what you think!
+So back to the story of losing half our Stylists… it's not what you think!
 There was no dramatic Salon Walk-Out orchestrated carefully via a coup.
 They were all unique situations, none of them for the same reason.
 Let's not focus on the beautiful people who left due to Injury, going out on their own, getting out of the industry altogether, etc. Let's focus on MY growth and decision making through this process for the ones that no longer aligned with us.
-To tell you the truth, I purposefully hit the first domino, and then the rest of them came tumbling down.
+To tell you the truth, I purposefully hit the first domino (make the decision to protect the culture), and then the rest of them came tumbling down.
+When you commit to the culture, people who ‘aren’t a fit’ expose themselves more quickly and clearly.

 In my mind, turnover seems like the dirty little secret you should keep hidden.
 I went through a period where it was embarrassing.
 I felt as though it reflected on me as a person or me as a business owner and leader.
 I thought our guests would feel overly concerned- that maybe they would wonder if the business was falling apart.